 2016 – “PEAPOD” (Parental Early Attachment in Promoting Optimal Development) team from the NICU at the RVI, Newcastle (“Promoting skin to skin contact – the neonatal unit and beyond”).

-RVI Family Integrated Care Team (“Be Kind To Your Mind”)
+2018/19 – 2 joint winners!
+Matt Cray (“SCBU Dad’s Team Regional/National Development”) and the RVI Family Integrated Care Team (“Be Kind To Your Mind”).

 Martyn Boyd, Manager of the Northern Neonatal Network said “Sam was passionate about nursing education research and a well-known figure in the delivery of new born life support (NLS) courses across the world.
-We set up the annual scholarship to encourage innovation and news ways of working that could improve neonatal care among nurses working across our neonatal units.
-We once again had some excellent entries for the Award we ran in late 2018 and the judges were unable to split two winning entries so we decided to simply name them joint winners!
+We set up the annual scholarship to encourage innovation and news ways of working that could improve neonatal care amongst staff working across our neonatal units.
+Once again we had some excellent entries when we ran the Award in late 2019, which was then impacted by the Covid pandemic, but the judges were unanimous in their decision to pick Caroline’s project.

 About the Sam Richmond Scholarship…